AeonianTest/AeonianTest.github.io/README.md

 # Personal Website (WIP)

-This is a **TypeScript React-based website**, built to host my personal details and projects as a programmer
+This is a **TypeScript React-based website**, built to host my personal details and projects as a programmer.
+It is both a personal area to futher develop my skills as a programmer and a practical location to display my own code for easier public cursory viewing.

 ## Features